Using AI in Transana

 Selecting Models

-For external AI, the main choice of model is made when selecting the tool; only ChatGPT is currently supported in Transana, and ChatGPT only offers a small number of model options.
-If other external options such as Claude, Co-Pilot, Gemini, and others, were available, the evaluation and selection of external model would take a bit more work.
-Thus, external model selection is falsely simplified when compared to embedded model selection.
+For external AI, Transana supports ChatGPT and Claude AI options.
+These tools recommend a small number of their newest models.
+If other external options such as Co-Pilot, Gemini, and others, were available, the evaluation and selection of external model would take a bit more work.
+Thus, external model selections appear simpler when compared to embedded model selection.

 For Embedded AI, there are many models so choose from, models that are generally not so well known, making this choice less obvious.
 The remainder of this article is devoted to the topic of selecting AI models for best results.